 The ISMIN engineering degree was initiated at École des mines in 2003.
 From the beginning, it has been associated with the Centre of Microelectronics in Provence (CMP).
 The CMP has four cutting-edge research departments, Manufacturing sciences & Logistics, Bioelectonics, Digital harware security and Flexible electronics.

-The ISMIN engineering program is a degree in engineering mostly taught in French, and accredited by the national “Commission des Titres d’Ingénieurs”.
+The ISMIN engineering programme is a degree in engineering mostly taught in French, and accredited by the national “Commission des Titres d’Ingénieurs”.
 ISMIN offers an educational program focused on 4 different majors.
 It combines theoretical knowledge with hands-on projects, development of management and communication skills through international experience and practical training in partner companies.
 Small-classes teaching and close educational supervision are essential features of the program.

 A course tailored to meet the needs of both students and industry